R3zk0n/Blog/_posts/2019-06-02-Frida-and-Objection.md

 ---

 # Frida
 Frida is a Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.

-The Frida framework allows dymanic introspection of running applications and resources.
-It also has the ability to inject JavaScript in to a black box process, allowing you to hook functions, apis and trace senstive functions such as cryptograhpic API's.
+The Frida framework allows dynamic introspection of running applications and resources.
+It also has the ability to inject JavaScript in to a black box process, allowing you to hook functions, apis and trace sensitive functions such as cryptographic API’s.

 Frida uses ```Gadget``` to hook to the required processes.
 This is in either the form of a ```.so``` file or a ```.dylib``` file, for mobile devices.

 ## Using Frida.
-To use frida, the device that is being targted must either have the frida-server installed on the device to allow communication to the device or a "Gadget" embedded in the application.
+To use Frida, the device that is being targeted must either have the frida-server installed on the device to allow communication to the device or a “Gadget” embedded in the application.
 There is two different methods for this.

 ### Jailbroken Device - (iOS)

 ### Non Jailbroken Device - (iOS)

-### Android Emulator - (Android)
+### Android Emulator/Rooted Device - (Android)
 I typically for most testing purposes use a [Genymotion](https://www.genymotion.com/) emulator.
-These run on a x84 architure so uploading the arm version WILL NOT work.
-Instend there is a quiet simple process.
+These run on a x86 architecture so uploading the arm version WILL NOT work.
+Instead there is a quiet simple process.
+The script provided below will push a Frida server which will act a “Gadget” to a rooted android device.

+There is a slight mod to the script which allows it to upload and detect the architecture that the emulator is running and upload the file directory to the device using ```android debug bridge``` or ```adb``` for short.

 {% highlight python %}
 #!/usr/bin/env python3